regismesquita/ollama_proxy/README.md

 This is a Go-based proxy server that enables applications designed to work with the Ollama API to interact seamlessly with an OpenAI-compatible endpoint.
 It translates and forwards requests and responses between the two APIs while applying custom transformations to the model names and data formats.

-**Note:** This is a pet project I use to forward requests to LiteLLM for use with Kerlig, which doesn’t support custom OpenAI endpoints.
+**Note:** This is a pet project I use to forward requests to LiteLLM for use with `Kerlig` and `Enchanted`, which doesn’t support custom OpenAI endpoints.
 As this is a personal project, there might be issues and rough edges.
 Contributions and feedback are welcome!

 ## Features